surmon-china/vue-awesome-swiper/README.md

 // import with ES6
 import Vue from 'vue'
 // ...
-import awesomeSwiper from 'vue-awesome-swiper'
+import AwesomeSwiper from 'vue-awesome-swiper'

 // require with Webpack/Node.js
 var Vue = require('vue')
 // ...
-var awesomeSwiper = require('vue-awesome-swiper')
+var AwesomeSwiper = require('vue-awesome-swiper')

 // use
-Vue.use(awesomeSwiper)
+Vue.use(AwesomeSwiper)

 // --------------------------------------